-#3: Perform Action - Once you've setup the conditions now it's time to set up what action you want to trigger.
-99% of all triggers are meant to trigger an email.
+#3: Perform Action - Once you've setup the conditions now it's time to set up the action the condition will trigger - email or SMS text.

-Once you choose "email" as the action, then you must select if you want the "guest" or the "manager" (you) to receive the email.
+Once you choose the action, then you must select the recipient.

-Note: if you have the Employees module enabled, there will be an additional recipient option for "employee" and then another drop down will appear where you can choose which employee should receive the trigger email.
+For those using the Employees module , there will be an additional recipient option for "employee" and then another drop down will appear where you can choose which employee should receive the trigger email.

 #4: Attachments - The next four drop down menus are courtesy drop downs allowing access to responses, templates and uploaded files.
 Thus if you want to attach a system generated confirmation, you can do that.
 If you have a rental agreement you've uploaded you can attach it.
 If you are communicating to an employee and you want to attach a pdf of the availability calendar you can do that.
 Or you can choose to attach / append nothing.
 The interface is very flexible.

 #5: Email Subject - This will be the subject line of the email.
 You can include a "placeholder" in the subject.
 Just click on the link (see #7) for "view available placeholders" and then copy and paste the variable into the appropriate place within the subject line